 - Tegmentum: involved in motor function and controls movement

-- Cerebellum: is responsible for movement and coordination
+- Cerebellum: responsible for movement and coordination

 Every single part of the brain is important, and as you can see they all work together to ensure our survival.
-The Pons is yet another extremely important part of the brain.
+The Pons are yet another extremely important part of the brain.
 Let’s go over it.

-The Brain’s Pons
+The Brain’s Pons And Its Function